Grace to you!

-From Saint Augustine we receive similar idea when he noted how rest or peace of soul is found in God.
-Saint Catherine’s mystic description underscores how the satisfaction of the human heart can only be found by a more excellent being than humans, namely God.
+From Saint Augustine, we receive a similar idea.
+He noted how rest or peace of soul is found in God.
+Saint Catherine of Siena's mystic description in her The Dialogue, underscores the same point.
+She says that enduring satisfaction for the human heart can only happen with someone higher and most excellent—God.

 We see in the story a picture of the Journey of the Pilgrim Church on earth as we make it to our Eternal Home.
 On the journey, the soul is thirsty for water, the water of life.
 The soul needs living water to be alive, just as the body needs drinking water to keep going.

-So Jesus proposes the water of life to the woman at Jacob’s Well (John 4:5ff).
-This Samaritan woman led a life that was spiritually dry, morally depraved, troubled and socially isolated.
+So the Lord Jesus proposes the water of life to the woman at Jacob's Well (John 4:10).
+This Samaritan woman led a life that was spiritually dry, morally weakened, troubled, and socially isolated.
 She lacked the Water of Life.
-Her story is typical of anyone searching to find the fullness of life; hence the Church uses it during this third Sunday of Lent (called Scrutiny in ancient rites) for those who are going to become believers through Baptism on Easter Vigil.
+Her story is typical of anyone searching to find the fullness of life.
+Hence the Church uses it during this third Sunday of Lent (called Scrutiny in ancient rites) for those who are going to become believers through Baptism on Easter Vigil.

 Many of us (like the Samaritan woman) are thirsty, starved of the Living Water.
-This results to leading lives deprived of inner joy, peace of soul and righteousness.
+As a result, we lead lives deprived of inner joy, peace of soul, and righteousness.

-Jesus proposes to offer the Samaritan woman the Living Water: “If you knew what God is offering and who it is that is saying to you: Give me a drink, you would have been the one to ask, and he would have given you Living Water.”
-(John 4:10) The Lord emphasizes the water He will give is such that anyone who drinks it shall never be thirsty again because the water will turn into a spring inside him/her, welling up to eternal life (John 4:14).
+The Lord proposes to offer the Samaritan woman the Living Water.
+He makes the same offer to us as well.
+"If you knew what God is offering and who it is that is saying to you: Give me a drink, you would have been the one to ask, and he would have given you Living Water" (Jn 4:10).
+The Lord emphasizes the water he will give is such that anyone who drinks it shall never be thirsty again.
+The water will turn into a spring inside the person, welling up to eternal life (Jn 4:14).

-At the last day of the feast at the Jerusalem gate, Jesus stood and made this bold claim: “Whoever believes in me, as the scripture has said, streams of Living Water will flow from within him” (John 7: 38).
-Scripture noted: by this Jesus meant the Holy Spirit, for whom those who believed in him were later to receive.
-Up to that time the Spirit had not been given, since Jesus had not yet been glorified (John 7:39).
-So Jesus promises to give us his Holy Spirit.
+On the last day of the feast at the Jerusalem gate, Jesus stood and made this bold claim: "Whoever believes in me, as the Scripture has said, streams of Living Water will flow from within him" (Jn 7: 38).

-Consider it’s the grace of the Holy Spirit which those to be baptized at Easter Vigil receive when the water of baptism is poured on their head and the Trinitarian formula pronounced (in the name of the Father, and of the Son and of the Holy Spirit).
+Those preparing for Baptism at Easter Vigil receive the grace of the Holy Spirit when the water of Baptism is poured on their head, and the Trinitarian formula pronounced.
 Not only is original sin cleansed, sanctifying grace is impacted, accompanied by the theological virtues of faith, hope and charity.
-Further, Confirmation confirms them in the Holy Spirit.
+Further, the Sacrament of Confirmation confirms them in the Holy Spirit.